-Effective psychosocial treatments are available for treating a wide range of commonly encountered disorders in both controlled-research trials and real-world settings.
-However, these treatments are frequently not widely used by clinicians in the field.
+Effective psychosocial treatments are available for treating a wide range of commonly encountered disorders in both controlled research trials and real-world settings.
+However, these treatments are not widely used by clinicians in the field.
 The conclusion is that the development of evidence-based treatments does not necessarily lead to their use (Donald, 2002).
-The dissemination of treatments from research settings to actual clinical practice is a vital step without which evidence-based treatments will be used only by clinical researchers-thus, the general public will not benefit from psychotherapeutic advances.
+Dissemination of information about treatments from research settings to actual clinical practice is a vital step, without which evidence-based treatments will be used only by clinical researchers-thus depriving the general public the benefits of these psychotherapeutic advances.